mercy-michael/mercy-michael.github.io/about.md

 ### My Application

 My name is **Mercy Michael Ihemedo**, I was born on 5th August 1990.
 I am single and I run my own business.
 I grew up loving computer technology so much that i want to build a career on it.
 I developed the interest from watching movies about tech gurus and everything technology.
-I love anything software, cyber security, its fascinating!
+I love everything technology, its very fascinating!

 I like brainstorming ideas and finding solutions somehow i got that skills from my teenage years because I'm the first daughter and I took up responsibility of providing and assisting my parents with my younger ones very earlier in life.